ummel/fusionData/README.md

     [45] "division"         "recs_domain"      "recs_division"    "recs_ba_zone"
     [49] "recs_iecc_zone"   "climate_division"

-In some cases, the processed .rds file will include multiple variables to achieve concordance.
+In some cases, the spatial dataset’s processed .rds file will include multiple location variables that are used collectively to achieve spatial concordance.
 For example, a spatial dataset with block group observations must include columns for “state”, “county10”, “tract10”, and “bg10” in order to allow a smooth merge with the concordance file (this is the case for the EPA-SLD dataset).